I have this room in our home.

 I hauled him upstairs and three coats of Valspar Hotel Vanilla spray paint later (a little less than two cans), he was replacing the old desk/table.

-By the way, no furniture was harmed in the making of this blog post.
+By the way, we harmed no furniture in the making of this blog post.

 The old desk/table is safely tucked away in our basement awaiting its next home.